John Davies (poet, born 1944): Early life and career

+In 2023, Davies published Bird River, with chapters on wood carving, and on the art of sourcing driftwood along the river, as well as sharing personal portraits of many figures of note in the wood carving and literary spheres.

 From 1976 to 1980, Davies was the Reviews Editor for the Anglo-Welsh Review.

 He was awarded the Oriel Poetry Prize in 1981.

 In 1985, Davies was joint winner, with Vikram Seth, of the Poetry Society's the Alice Hunt Bartlett Prize, awarded for his fifth collection, The Visitor's Book, which has been described as "one of the most considerable books of poetry by any Anglo-Welsh poet in many years."

 Poetry collections

 John Davies has published eight collections of poetry: